 The course will encourage students to reflect upon professional decision making, the complexities of interdisciplinary working and professional boundaries whilst also understanding the impact of mental health law and policy on services users and their family and carers.

 No Partner College

 The course has been designed for practitioners working in an area of mental health who require a practical understanding of the law.
-In particular, the course will be of interest to Mental Health Act Administrators and other health and social care professionals responsible for the coordination and administration of statutory processes.
+In particular, the course will be of interest to Mental Health Act Administrators and other professionals responsible for the coordination and administration of statutory processes.
 Applicants are normally nominated by their employer.

 Each module is a self-contained block of learning with defined aims, learning outcomes and assessment:

 Module 1: SW1811 Introduction to Mental Health Law (20 Credits)

 This module aims to develop the student’s knowledge and understanding of the legal system in England and Wales.
 Students will learn the main principles of Mental Health law and policy in relation to voluntary and compulsory care of individuals with a mental disorder.